How to Apply?

 We examine applications on an on-going basis.
 We provide our first batch of responses in January.

-We will only consider your application after both an electronic AND a hard copy version have been received.
-For those who apply before January, you should receive an answer within the month of January by email.
-For those who apply between January and May, we will give you an answer within one month after receiving your applications.
+We will only consider complete applications received.
+For those who apply before January, you should send us your application via email and then complete the online application process at ecandidat starting in January.
+The 1st batch of applicants should receive a reply in February.
+For those who apply between January and April, we will give you an answer generally within 1 month after receiving your application.
 The admissions are done on a rolling basis, so the earlier you apply, the better your chances of acceptance.

 If you do not hold a BA in economics, but have a university degree involving math and/or economics, you may still apply.
 The admission committee will decide if your economic background is sufficient for the PSME program.
 All those fitting this description who have additionally achieved a high standing from their university are encouraged to apply.